eliranwong/ChromeOSLinux/README.md

 Note: To get a full path on nautils, press "ctrl + l".

+# Access ALL Files from Linux

+Chrome OS "Files" app can only read Linux home folder, but not other directories.

+It is better to use nautilus to access all Linux files as well as all chrome os + Android files.

-# Access All Chrome OS Files from Linux
+# Access ALL Chrome OS Files from Linux

 1) Launch Chrome OS "Files" app

 2) Right-click "My Files" > Share folder with Linux > OK

-3) Launch Linux "nautilus", add a bookmark to /mnt/chromeos, so that "My Files" appears on nautilus side bar.
+3) Launch Linux "nautilus", add a bookmark to /mnt/chromeos/MyFiles, so that "My Files" appears on nautilus side bar.

-Remarks: Chrome OS "Files" app can only read Linux home folder, but not other directories.
-It is better to use nautilus to access all Linux files as well as all chrome os files.
+4) To add an alias for use with commands:

+> echo "alias myfiles='cd /mnt/chromeos/MyFiles'" >> ~/.bashrc

+# Access ALL Android Folders from Linux

+By default, chrome OS "Files" app shows only 4 Android folders Documents, Movies, Music, Pictures.
+To access the rest of the folders:

+1) Launch Chrome OS "Files" app

+2) Click the three-vertical-dot button, located at the righter upper corner.

+3) Select "Show all Play folders"

+4) Launch Linux "nautilus", add a bookmark to /mnt/chromeos/PlayFiles, so that "My Files" appears on nautilus side bar.

+5) To add an alias

+> echo "alias playfiles='cd /mnt/chromeos/PlayFiles'" >> ~/.bashrc

 # Office Apps - wps